By David D. Robbins Jr. ♦ Their Bated Breath

 The Smiths are one of the best and most influential bands of the modern era.
 Ask any indie artists today which bands are at the top of their artistic pedestal and you’ll likely hear The Smiths as much as any other.
 The band was formed in Manchester, England in 1982, but only lasted five years.
 The Smiths were made up of misanthropic lead singer Morrissey, the severely underrated guitarist Johnny Marr (who later played with TheThe), bassist Andy Rourke and drummer Mike Joyce.
 It was an odd grouping of talent.
 The technically gifted Marr liked to rock out and work meticulously in the studio — while Morrissey, a singer who crooned lyrics with a beautiful sort of stylized affectation; seemed to regard society and his peers with great disdain and had a fondness for Oscar Wilde.
 Marr would later say that sometimes he would spend days in the studio mixing songs with a producer and Morrissey would saunter in, do his part quickly, and leave.
 Before those irritations would contribute in part to the band’s demise — The Smiths would pen some of the most romantic, elegant, despairing and darkly-comic music ever to come out of England.
 Smiths fans are loyal as hell and would often throw roses and gladioli on stage to Morrissey — who more than likely believed he deserved every fawning pedal and then some.

-Making a list of my favorite Smiths songs is much like a parent being asked which kid they love best.
-There really is no definitive answer, other than to say I love all of The Smiths work.
+Making a list of my favorite Smiths songs is ridiculously difficult.
+There really is no definitive answer.
 The only certainty is, right now, “Death of a Disco Dancer” is my favorite Smiths song of all time.
 But I may change my mind and switch out every song in this list for another.
 Who knows?
 But for now, I’ll start with these 10 gems.
 I wouldn’t hold my breath for a Smiths reunion, ever.
 Morrissey has stated, after Joyce won a lawsuit against him for $1 million pounds sterling for withholding earnings, that he wishes the worst on his former drummer for the rest of his life.
 Ouch.

 Thanks to Simon Goddard for writing the book “The Smiths: Songs that Saved Your Life” — the most comprehensive book I’ve ever read about the songs the band created.
 I looked back to his work in order to find out a bit more of the details of the making of each song.
 Goddard writes about every song ever created by The Smiths.
 Also, thanks to Mark Simpson for writing “Saint Morrissey” — showing that fan obsession doesn’t always lead to stalking.